aipmhub/chat-plugins-gateway/README.md

 ## 🔗 Links

-- **[🤖 Lobe Chat](https://github.com/lobehub/lobe-chat)** - An open-source, extensible (Function Calling), high-performance chatbot framework.
+- **[🤖 AiPM Chat](https://github.com/aipmhub/aipm-chat)** - An open-source, extensible (Function Calling), high-performance chatbot framework.
 It supports one-click free deployment of your private ChatGPT/LLM web application.
-- **[🧩 / 🏪 Plugin Index](https://github.com/lobehub/lobe-chat-plugins)** - This is the plugin index for LobeChat.
+- **[🧩 / 🏪 Plugin Index](https://github.com/aipmhub/aipm-chat-plugins)** - This is the plugin index for AiPMChat.
 It accesses index.json from this repository to display a list of available plugins for Function Calling to the user.

 <div align="right">